How-to guides

 _images/howto-4.png

-We can also project over the entire domain:
+As another example, we can also project over the entire domain:

 >>> basis = Basis(m, ElementQuad1())